jundalisay/superb/content/en/social/cycles/japan.md

 A deflation is caused by a population that is ageing or declining.
 No matter how much money you throw at an old man, his productivity and consumption will never improve to be like that of a young man.
 The best solution* is to [get more young men into the economy](https://www.japantimes.co.jp/news/2014/05/18/national/success-abenomics-hinges-immigration-policy/).

 > *Some Japanese have pointed out that Japanese cities like Tokyo are already overpopulated and cannot handle any more humans.
 They do not realize that the overcrowding is the natural result of commercialization wherein humans compete for the money from profit-earners, concentrated in one place.
-Pantrynomics advocates balanced [urban-rural development](/social/economics/principles/development) through the effort theory of value
+Superphysics advocates balanced [urban-rural development](/social/economics/principles/development) through the effort theory of value

 <!-- That is why  fail to point out that the historical solution was free movement, such as the Japanese to emigrating to Brazil in the 19th century.   -->